Written by Michele Niec, Director of Marketing and Public Relations at Davidson Academy

 I developed a curriculum that divides the semester into two parts: Personal Branding and Social Media for Business.
 There are a number of projects throughout the semester, but the most impactful by far is the student’s Social Media Takeover Day.

 The concept is simple, thanks to Class Intercom.

-- There is a minimum of seven (7) posts including an introduction and thank you.
+- There are a minimum of seven (7) posts including an introduction and thank you.

-- All posts must include a photo or video.
+- A post must include a photo or video.

 - All posts must post to Twitter, Facebook, and Instagram [via Class Intercom]

-- All posts must be prepared and scheduled prior to the actual takeover day
+- The post must be prepared and scheduled prior to the actual takeover day

 Scheduling all of the posts in advance allows me to edit or offer suggestions to the students so they can understand better the anatomy of an engaging post.
 Most importantly, it is less intrusive to the student’s day versus trying to post in real-time.
 I have found the teachers to be more receptive to having photos taken in class by the student, as well, since they are planning ahead and not on social media during class time.

 I’ll be trying something new this semester since I have 22 students.
 In addition to the Takeover Day (typically it’s a Wednesday), I have assigned students to prepare a Week in Review that will post on Saturday.
 I’m excited to see how this works out.